-Venture Corporation Limited ("the Company") and its subsidiaries (together, "the Group") firmly believe that a strong commitment to good corporate governance is essential for continued growth and performance while protecting the interests of all stakeholders.
+Venture Corporation Limited ("the Company") and its subsidiaries (together, "the Group") firmly believe that a strong commitment to good corporate governance is essential for continued growth and performance and protects the interests of all stakeholders.

-The revised Code of Corporate Governance 2012 ("Code"), which was issued on 2 May 2012, will only take effect for the financial year commencing 1 January 2013 for the Company.
-Nonetheless, the Company has incorporated many of the revised principles into its corporate governance practices.
+The Company has adopted corporate governance principles and practices in line with the recommendations of the revised Code of Corporate Governance 2012 ("Code") issued on 2 May 2012.
 It is cognizant that corporate governance is not merely about compliance to baseline regulations.
 It embraces the spirit of the Code, anchored on key principles of corporate integrity, transparency, responsibility and accountability.
-This is demonstrated through the adoption of internal principles, standards and policies which go beyond recommended best practices and regulations.
+This is demonstrated through the adoption of internal guidelines, standards and policies which go beyond recommended best practices and regulations.

-The Group upholds and maintains high standards of corporate governance.
-In 2012, the Company was once again honoured with the "Most Transparent Company Award" in recognition of its commitment to sound corporate governance practices.
-The 2012 award, under the Industrials Category by the Securities Investors Association (Singapore) ("SIAS"), is its sixth consecutive win since 2007.
+In recognition of its commitment to sound corporate governance practices, the Company has been consistently nominated for the "Most Transparent Company Award" by the Securities Investors Association (Singapore) ("SIAS").
+The Company has won the award on many occasions.
 Since 2011, the Company has taken the Corporate Governance Pledge, an initiative of SIAS, as a commitment to pursue high standards of corporate governance.